-The cyber security professional certificate program prepares graduates for employment in various levels of information technology industry.
-The skills included in the course work are required to be successful in such positions as information security specialist, network security analyst, and information security manager.
-The program is structured to achieve this objective through (12) semester hours of advanced course work.
-The cyber security professional certificate program is offered online via the Internet.
-Students in the program are required to have fully functional computer hardware and full Internet connectivity.
-Due to the nature of the advanced skills, the prerequisites of this program include the knowledge of basic data communication, computer networking, and computer operation as evidenced by one of the following: COMPTIA Network+certification or Cisco CCNA certification or equivalent course work.
-View a Plan of Study for this certificate.
+The Cybersecurity Professional certificate program prepares graduates for employment in various levels of information technology field.
+The skills included in the course work are required to be successful in positions such as cybersecurity specialist, network security analyst, and information security manager.
+The program is structured to achieve this objective through 12 semester hours of advanced course work.
+Students are required to have high-speed internet connection.
+Hands-on experiences using industrial standard software are provided through our virtual laboratory.
 Required courses: